How Customer Insights Help Product Teams Build Features People Want

 The Million Dollar Feature Nobody Wanted

 The worst part?
-When these teams finally conduct user interviews (after the fact), customers invariably say something like, "Yeah, we never needed that.
+When these teams finally conduct user interviews after launch, customers say things like, "Yeah, we never needed that.
 But you know what would be amazing?
 If you just fixed the reporting dashboard we use every day."

-Look, we get it.
 Product decisions are hard.
 The CEO comes back from a conference with a "brilliant idea."
-The sales team breathes down everyone's neck about some feature a whale prospect mentioned.
-Before you know it, the roadmap looks like a Christmas wish list of unrealistic features.
+The sales team pushes for a feature a whale prospect mentioned once.
+Before long, the roadmap looks like a wish list with no connection to what users actually need.

-So why do smart product teams keep building stuff nobody wants?
-Across the industry, it usually boils down to this: making decisions based on what teams think customers want rather than what they know customers need.
+It usually comes down to one root cause: making decisions based on what teams think customers want rather than what they know customers need.

-The cost of flying blind is steeper than most executives realize:
+The cost of building blind is steeper than most executives realize:

 • Development waste: The average mid-market company wastes $1M+ annually on unused features